Difficulty

 • non-astringent

-Ichi-ki-kei Jiro may receive severe dieback, if it doesn't die completely, after experiencing zone 6b temperatures, especially when it is still quite young, but as the tree ages, it may become quite tolerant.
+Ichi-ki-kei Jiro may receive severe dieback, if it doesn't die completely, after experiencing zone 6b temperatures, especially when it is still quite young, but as the tree ages, it may become quite tolerant of these temperatures.
 Regardless, there are better selections for such a climate.

 Izu